sakav1111/sakav1111.github.io/_posts/2019-11-28-Jenkins Interview Questions.md

 ## Explain how you can set up Jenkins job?

-Go to Jenkins top page, select “New Job”, then choose “Build a free-style software project”.
+Go to Jenkins top page, select “New Job", then choose “Build a free-style software project".

 Now you can tell the elements of this freestyle job: